SpinalHDL/SpinalDoc/spinal/examples/vga.md

 ### RGB color

-First, we need a tree channel color structure (Red, Green, Blue).
+First, we need a three channel color structure (Red, Green, Blue).
 This data structure will be used to feed the controller with pixels and also use by the VGA bus.

 ```scala
 case class RgbConfig(rWidth : Int,gWidth : Int,bWidth : Int){